 Standard checks are only available where the position or role in question is exempt from the Rehabilitation of Offenders (NI) Order 1978.
-They are not suitable for roles working with children or vulnerable adults.
+They are not suitable for roles working with individuals under 18 or vulnerable adults.

-- 2.11.
-Enhanced An enhanced check discloses an individual's full criminal record, giving: - a) spent and unspent convictions from the Police National Computer - b) cautions, informed warnings and other non-court disposals from the Police National Computer - c) information held by the Disclosure and Barring Service (for positions in regulated activity) - d) information held by the police that is relevant to the role applied for
+Enhanced - An enhanced check discloses an individual's full criminal record, giving:

-Some old and minor convictions and non-court disposals on a criminal record may be filtered.
+- spent and unspent convictions from the Police National Computer - cautions, informed warnings and other non-court disposals from the Police National Computer - information held by the Disclosure and Barring Service (for positions in regulated activity) - information held by the police that is relevant to the role applied for Some old and minor convictions and non-court disposals on a criminal record may be filtered.
 Fixed penalty tickets or parking fines aren't included in an enhanced check.

-Enhanced checks are normally required where the applicant will work or volunteer in a role providing services to or having close and regular supervision of children or vulnerable adults.
+Enhanced checks are normally required where the applicant will work or volunteer in a role providing services to or having close and regular supervision of individuals under 18 or vulnerable adults.

-Staff/Volunteers/Activists working in UK, who are from outside of the UK
+Colleagues/Board Members/Volunteers/Activists working in UK, who are from outside of the UK

-2.12.
 If the individual has lived abroad for a period of 3 months in the last 5 years we may need to do additional checks to the UK based ones.
+3 months is generally the time you can be in a country without having a visa to remain for longer and is therefore the time frame we are using.
 The Police National Computer (PNC) in the UK only records convictions and offences that occurred in the UK, not overseas, this means that UK checks are not able to gain access to an individual's criminal records for the time spent overseas.
 Therefore, if an individual we need to check has only just set up residence in the UK or they have moved back after a period of absence, then we need to follow the guidelines on the DBS website for the relevant country to obtain a criminal record check from that country.